elm200/Deferred/README.md

 jQuery.Deferred comes in handy when you want to handle nested asychronous tasks.
 Once I tried to decipher the source code of jQuery Deferred libraby only in vain because it looks so complicated.
 First, I was discouraged thinking that I was not smart enough to understand this sophisticated code.
 A few days later, however, I came to realize that jQuery Deferred might be unnecessarily complicated.
 So I decided to rewrite the Deferred library on my own using CoffeeScript.

 First, I took out Notify/Progress event for simplification.
-I also renamed class Callbacks to EventListenerList, which I believe better reflects its responsibilites.
+I also renamed class Callbacks to ListenerList, which I believe better reflects its responsibilites.
 I attached jasmine tests so you can better understand how my small library works.

 ## How to use